telit/bravo-aws-expresslink/get-started-guide-bravo-aws.md

 Some of the guides and manuals require login access.
 Please register here https://dz.telit.com/register

-When you fill up the form, if you do not have a Telit Cinterion Point of Contact, please specify **Bravo AWS ExpressLink**
+When you fill up the form, if you do not have a Telit Cinterion Point of Contact, please specify **Bravo AWS IoT ExpressLink**

 ## Standard kit Contents

-Bravo AWS ExpressLink comes with a set of accessories to simplify the developer experience without the need of third party components.
+Bravo AWS IoT ExpressLink comes with a set of accessories to simplify the developer experience without the need of third party components.

 Content of the package:

-1. Bravo AWS ExpressLink Board, which includes LE910C1-WWXD AWS LTE Cat.1 Module
+1. Bravo AWS IoT ExpressLink Board, which includes LE910C1-WWXD AWS LTE Cat.1 Module
 1. External GNSS Antenna
 1. microUSB cable
 1. SIM card